Skip to main content

 Scope and Contents

-Materials relate to Purdue history, Purdue faculty members, the Purdue Library system, and various individuals affiliated with Purdue history such as Charles Major, Bruce Rogers, and Richard Owen.
+This collection includes materials related to Hepburn's research and work at Purdue University Libraries, including materials on Purdue history, Purdue faculty members, the Purdue Library system, and various individuals affiliated with Purdue history such as Charles Major, Bruce Rogers, and Richard Owen.
 The collection also includes Hepburn's personal and professional correspondence, personal documents such as a passport and articles on Hepburn's birthplace, a collection of books, and publications from both the Indiana Library Association and the American Library Association.

 An unknown quantity of Hepburn’s material are currently housed in various collections for 19th and 20th century Purdue faculty and staff members.
 These materials include bibliographies compiled by Hepburn on Purdue faculty and staff, and correspondence related to these bibliographies and collection donations.
 These material were placed in faculty and staff collections by Hepburn.